 Before you leave, purchase a little local currency from your local bank.
 If possible, try to avoid the Cash Exchanges at the airports which are much more expensive.
 They know you have no other option so charge top rate.

 If you need to exchange currency overseas, go to a bank.
 Do not be tempted to use “currency vendors” on the street.
 They are often a scam and you will not get a good rate.

 Also check what currencies are best for each destination.
 You will often find one currency will be accepted in multiple locations.

 For example, Czech Krona are the official currency in Prague, but Euro are also accepted.
 US dollars may be a better option in countries in Asia and Africa.

 What you lose in paying slightly more by using these currencies, you will often gain in exchange rates, so it is worth researching.

-Many people are still wary of online banking, but it is the safest and most convenient means of accessing your funds overseas.
-Either from a secure wifi in your hotel, or from your phone, you can transfer funds between your accounts, reload your travel cards and it makes it much easier to contact your bank if you do have problems overseas.
+Many people are still wary of online banking, but it is the safest and most convenient means of accessing your money overseas.
+Either from a secure wifi in your hotel, or from your phone, you can transfer funds between your accounts, reload your travel cards.
+It also makes it much easier to contact your bank if you do have problems overseas.

 Read also: How we afford to travel